 Why do I need a DIFC Will?

-If you are a non-Muslim and you die without a registered non-Muslim Will, your assets in the UAE will be distributed according to UAE pre-determined formula and not necessarily in accordance with your wishes.
+If you are a non-Muslim and you die without a registered non-Muslim Will, your assets in the UAE will be distributed according to the UAE’s pre-determined formula and not necessarily in accordance with your wishes.

-Furthermore, joint assets do not pass onto the survivor.
+Furthermore, joint assets are not passed on to the survivor.
 Instead, each joint owner is viewed as a shareholder of the asset and the deceased’s share of the asset will be passed onto their surviving family members in the divisions set out under UAE law.
 In relation to guardianship, Shari’ah law dictates that a husband’s father and then closest male relative would become automatic legal guardians of any children surviving him.

-The DIFC Wills Service Centre mirrors the common law jurisdiction of England and Wales and provides for testamentary freedom as opposed to the pre-determined formula under UAE law.
+The DIFC Courts Wills Registry mirrors the common law jurisdiction of England and Wales and provides for testamentary freedom as opposed to the pre-determined formula under UAE law.

 What are the types of DIFC Wills?